Milfred08/Javascript-web-apiQuiz/README.md

 ![nav-menu](./assets/images/answer-incorrect.JPG?raw=true "correct-answer")

 ### There are two end quiz situations: Either the user finishes the quiz or the timer ends at 0.
-#### If the user finishes all the qustions, the user will be able to enter their initials to save the score.
+#### If the user finishes all the questions, the user will be able to enter their initials to save the score.
 #### If the user does not end the quiz on time, the user will need to start the quiz again from the beggining.

 ![nav-menu](./assets/images/quiz-finished.JPG?raw=true "quiz-ended")